ChristopherNugent/MarkovGenerator/README.md

 # Usage

-Import the `MarkovGenerator` class from `MarkovGenerator.py`, and instanciate it.
+Import the `MarkovGenerator` class from `MarkovGenerator.py`, and instantiate it.

 Use the `new_word()` method to add content for word generation